async-costelo/sample-typescript-mongodb/README.md

 # typescript-mongodb
-REST API using NodeJS and MongoDB (Disclaimer: This is a technical exam)
+REST API using NodeJS and MongoDB

 ## Prerequisites